-In 1991-1994 the Chechen political elites, who came to power as a result of a national revolution, attempted to build a modern secular nation-state.
-The analysis of this chapter shows that the political process in the given period was secular, and ideologically and economically driven.
-Until 1993 the political actors tried to keep their commitment to stay within the framework of the law and a minimal definition of democratic procedure, with independent legislative and executive powers, a fairly impartial Constitutional Court, and a functioning system of checks and balances.
-By 1993 Chechen the political system was paralyzed by an acute political crisis, which was the outcome of intense struggle between political actors who sought to implement their different visions of the good Chechen statehood (separatist vs. sovereign in alliance with Russia), based on their different memories of existence under the ancien regime and different ideological orientations.
-The cleavage cut very deep, dividing state institutions, civil society groups, the media, producing a deep ideological divide in society and threatens with major violence when the power centers mobilized their supporters into the streets.
+In 1991-1994 Chechen political elites, who came to power as a result of a national revolution, attempted to build a modern secular nation-state.
+The analysis of this chapter shows that the political process in the given period was secular, ideologically and economically driven.
+Until 1993 political actors tried to uphold to their commitment to stay within the framework of law and minimal definition of democratic procedure, with independent legislative and executive powers, fairly impartial Constitutional Court, a functioning system of checks and balances.
+By 1993 Chechen political system was paralyzed by acute political crisis, which was an outcome of intense struggle between political actors who sought to implement their different visions of good Chechen statehood (separatist vs. sovereign in alliance with Russia), based on their different memories of the existence under ancien regime and different ideological orientations.
+The cleavage cut very deep, dividing state institutions, civil society groups, media, producing a deep ideological divide in the society and threatening major violence when the power centers mobilized their supporters to get into the streets.
 The challengers of the regime were represented by civic organizations and movements, which had no links to traditional structures, informal patterns of social integration or religious groups.

-Two regions with traditionally pro-Russian orientation (Nadterechny, and Urus-Martanovsky) gradually announced their non-compliance with the government in Grozny.
-The Temporary Council of the Chechen Republic, an organ created by leaders of opposition with support of

-Russia, was based in these regions.
+Two regions with traditionally pro-Russian orientation (Nadterechny, Urus-Martanovsky) gradually announced their non-compliance with the government in Grozny.
+The Temporary Council of the Chechen Republic, an organ created by leaders of opposition with support of Russia, was based in these regions.
 The oppositionist groups were not embedded in teip, religious, or kinship identities or organizations, they were ideologically and politically driven.
 Regional identities played an important role, but more important was the general pro-Russian and anti-Dudaev consolidation.
-Moreover, my fieldwork showed that regional opposition was not linked to the personalities of Avturkhanov and Gantamirov, and their specific ties to the locals, but was determined by historical and social conditions which made these regions associated towards Russia and the presence of organized civic groups and local leadership, which consolidated this ideological opposition.
+Moreover, my fieldwork revealed that regional opposition was not linked to personalities of Avturkhanov and Gantamirov, and their specific ties to the locales, but was determined by historical and social conditions which made regions associated towards Russia and the presence of organized civic groups and local leadership, which consolidated ideological opposition.

-Thus, the analysis of this chapter refutes the clan politics argument, which claims that in Chechnya inter-clan tensions lead to group mobilization and violence (Collins 2006:41) or that the "subethnic teips became enshrined in Moscow's decision to launch a bloody invasion in 1994, some groups were most closely allied with Russia and others were more staunch supporters of independence"after the collapse of USSR (Schatz 2005: xvi).
-The clan politics literature is lacking in understanding of what teip/clan really was at the moment.
-It misundertands the nature of the political process in Chechnya of 1991-1994, underestimates the role of ideology, political and economic interests, and regional identities which were decisive in political outcomes.
+Thus, the analysis of this chapter refutes clan politics argument, which claims that in Chechnya inter-clan tensions lead to group mobilization and violence (Collins 2006:41) or that "subethnic teips became enshrined in Moscow's decision to launch a bloody invasion in 1994, some groups were most closely allied with Russia and others were more staunch supporters of independence after the collapse of USSR (Schatz 2005: xvi).
+The clan politics literature is lacking in understanding of what teip/clan really was at the moment, it misundertands the nature of the political process in 1991-1994 Chechnya, underestimates the role of ideology, political and economic interests, regional identities which were decisive in political outcomes.

-The principal problem of Chechen state-building was what Dankward Rustow called "the birth defects of the political community" - the profound lack of agreement on the political future of the nation.
-The other crucial challenge was the lack of knowledge, experience, and sometimes will, to build a modern state in earnest, as well as a lack of capacity to govern and to deliver social goods to society.
-The failures of the state to keep the industry and employment running, to fill the republican budget, provide education and healthcare, to enforce the law, combat crime, and ensure a functioning judicial system, to maintain the residential infrastructure, to pay welfare, and salaries - all these factors were crucial in determining people's attitudes to the regime, not their teip or clan affiliation.
+The principal problem of Chechen state-building was what Dankward Rustow called "the birth defects of the political community", the profound lack of agreement on the political future of the nation.
+The other crucial challenge was lack of knowledge, experience, and sometimes will, to build a modern state in earnest, the lack of capacity to govern and to deliver social goods to the society.
+State failures to maintain industry and employment, to fill the republican budget, provide for education and healthcare, enforce law, combat crime, and ensure functioning judicial system, to maintain residential infrastructure, pay welfare, and salaries were crucial in determining people's attitudes to the regime, not their teip or clan affiliation.